WhiteNoise/AIMyAPI/README.md

 ## Examples

+Download or clone the repo.
+From the root folder run the following.

 A simple api example where the LLM allows you to ask questions and compute things about a dataset
 ```
 npm run example1